RinaPalmer4/web-technologies/README.md

 Hi there!
-I`m Daryna and it was amazing to learn it
+I`m Daryna and it was amazing to learn it.
+OMG